Mongol invasions of Japan: Cultural influence

 The Zen Buddhism of Hōjō Tokimune and his Zen master Bukkō gained credibility beyond national boundaries, and the first mass followings of Zen teachings among samurai began to flourish.

-The failed invasions also mark the first use of the word kamikaze ("Divine Wind").
-The fact that the typhoon that helped Japan defeat the Mongol Navy in the first invasion occurred in late November, well after the normal Pacific typhoon season (May to October), perpetuated the Japanese belief that they would never be defeated or successfully invaded, which remained an important aspect of Japanese foreign policy until the very end of World War II.
-The failed invasions also demonstrated one of the Mongols' weaknesses – the inability to mount naval invasions successfully After the death of Kublai, his successor, Temür Khan, unsuccessfully demanded the submission of Japan in 1295.
+The failed invasions also mark the first use of the word kamikaze ("divine wind").
+The fact that the typhoon that helped Japan defeat the Mongol navy in the first invasion occurred in late November, well after the normal Pacific typhoon season (May to October), perpetuated the Japanese belief that they would never be defeated or successfully invaded, which remained an important aspect of Japanese foreign policy until the very end of World War II.
+The failed invasions also demonstrated one of the Mongols' weaknesses: the inability to mount naval invasions successfully.

 Military significance

 Bombs and cannons

 The Mongol invasions are an early example of gunpowder warfare outside of China.
 One of the most notable technological innovations during the war was the use of explosive bombs.
 The bombs are known in Chinese as "thunder crash bombs" and were fired from catapults, inflicting damage on enemy soldiers.
 An illustration of a bomb is depicted in the Japanese Mongol Invasion scrolls, but Thomas Conlan has shown that the illustration of the projectiles was added to the scrolls in the 18th century and should not be considered to be an eyewitness representation of their use.
 However, archaeological discoveries since Conlan's statement have confirmed the existence of bombs in the Yuan invasion's arsenal.
 Multiple bomb shells were discovered in an underwater shipwreck off the shore of Japan by the Kyushu Okinawa Society for Underwater Archaeology.
 X-rays by Japanese scientists of the excavated shells show that they contained gunpowder and were also packed with scrap iron.

 The Yuan forces may have also used cannons during the invasion.
+The Nihon Kokujokushi, written around 1300, mentions huo tong (fire tubes) at the Battle of Tsushima in 1274 and the second coastal assault led by Holdon in 1281.
+The Hachiman Gudoukun of 1360 mentions iron pao "which caused a flash of light and a loud noise when fired."
 The Taiheiki mentions a weapon shaped like a bell that made a noise like thunder-clap and shot out thousands of iron balls.